 We all enjoy a good night out but that oftentimes requires a little cha-ching.
 One alternative to visiting expensive bars or clubs is drinking out on the streets (as mentioned above in the pre-drink section).
 Grab a few drinks from the konbini and hang around and drink with your friends.
 If you’re planning to do this, three to four thousand yen should suffice.

-If you want to bar-hop, explore the city and maybe visit a club, ten thousand yen (around 100USD) would be ideal.
+If you want to bar-hop, explore the city and maybe visit a club, ten thousand yen (around 70USD) would be ideal.
 Be sure to check out the bars/clubs we have listed on our website and app to get discounts and freebies, too!

-You don’t want to get all excited to go out and realize you can’t get in just before you forgot your ID!
+You don’t want to get all excited to go out and realize you can’t get in just because you forgot your ID!
 Bring a valid photo ID, preferably your driver’s license or passport.
 If you don’t want to bring your passport around for fear of losing it, take a photocopy of it and bring along a credit card with your name.
 You’ll get in with no problems.

 One last thing: If you foresee yourself getting too drunk/tired to take the train home and you think you may want to grab a cab, bring some extra money.
-Cabs are expensive in Tokyo where a short 15-minute ride can cost 2,500 yen ($23), so take care to figure out how far your drinking spot is from your hotel/AirBNB and bring along the appropriate cab fare, just in case you need it.
+Cabs are expensive in Tokyo, and a short 15-minute ride can cost 2,500 yen ($23), so take care to figure out how far your drinking spot is from your hotel/AirBNB and bring along the appropriate cab fare, just in case you need it.

 Unfortunately, the trains don’t run all night.
 Depending on where you’re drinking and what train line you’re riding, your last train’s departure time will vary.